eilvelia/tdl/README.md

 [td_api.tl]: https://github.com/tdlib/td/blob/66234ae2537a99ec0eaf7b0857245a6e5c2d2bc9/td/generate/scheme/td_api.tl

-In that TDLib documentation, the `bytes` type means a **base64-encoded** string.
+In the TDLib documentation, the `bytes` type means a **base64-encoded** string.
 `int64` accepts either a number or a string, pass string for large numbers.
-Other types are self-evident.
-If `tdlib-types` is installed, the TDLib types are also annotated with the documentation comments (i.e. the documentation can be browsed in the `.d.ts` file).
+`int32`, `int53`, and `double` are the number JS type.
+If TypeScript types are installed, note that the types are annotated with jsdoc comments, and the documentation can be browsed directly in the `.d.ts` file or in the autocompletion menu.

 See also https://core.telegram.org/tdlib/getting-started for some basic information on how to use TDLib (tdl handles the authorization part with